Conjugations Of Decir In Spanish

 Yo (I) diga Espero que diga la verdad.
 I hope that he/she says the truth.

 Nosotros/as (We) digamos Queremos que digamos la verdad.
-We want us to tell the truth.
+On the flip side, We want us to tell the truth.

 Ellos/Ellas/Ustedes (They/You all - formal) digan Es necesario que digan la verdad.
 It's necessary that they say the truth.